springfall2008/batpred/docs/other-inverters.md

 ### support_discharge_freeze

-When True the inverter supports charge disfreeze modes
+When True the inverter supports discharge freeze modes

 ### has_ge_inverter_mode